Improving Topological Detection of Weather Regimes in climate dynamical systems: Introduction

 \subsection{Outline}

-The structure of this paper closely follows that of \citet{strommen2023topological} to facilitate direct comparison, as our approach builds on and modifies their original framework.
-Section~\ref{sec:data} describes the datasets used in this study and briefly reviews their associated weather regimes.
-Section~\ref{sec:TDA} introduces background on topological data analysis and the bifiltration framework of \citet{strommen2023topological}, and presents our proposed method.
-Section~\ref{sec:method} details the computational setup, including the calculation of KDE, centrality measures, and persistent homology, as well as the significance tests used to evaluate robustness.
-Section~\ref{sec:results} reports the results and compares them with those of \citet{strommen2023topological}.
-Finally, Section~\ref{sec:discussion} summarizes the main findings, discusses current limitations, and suggests directions for future work.
+Section~\ref{sec:data} introduces the datasets analyzed in this study and briefly reviews their associated weather regimes.
+Section~\ref{sec:method} provides background on persistent homology, presents our proposed method, describes the computational setup, and discusses the significance tests used to evaluate the robustness of the results.
+Section~\ref{sec:results} presents the results and compares them with those of S23.
+Finally, Section~\ref{sec:discussion} summarizes the main findings, discusses the strengths and limitations of the approach, and outlines directions for future work.